 First of all, the Online Regional Challenges (Qualifiers) will be disputed in time attack mode and the gamers who achieve the fastest lap times will be awarded points.
 Only the fastest lap times will count and gamers will be awarded points depending on their position in the final classification at the end of each Challenge.

-The winners of the Online Regional Finals (1 race per region) will be awarded with a place in the 2021 MotoGP Esport Pro Draft.
+The winners of the Online Regional Finals (1 race per region) will be awarded with a place in the 2022 MotoGP eSport Pro Draft.

-The four Challenges will run from June to August, with gamers tasked with posting the quickest lap times at four different layouts with four different machines.
+The four Online Challenges will run from July to August, with gamers tasked with posting the quickest lap times at four different layouts with four different machines.

-Gamers will be divided into three categories, depending on their location, These three are the Americas (North and South), Europe and Africa, and finally Asia and Oceania.
+Gamers will be divided into three categories, depending on their location, These three are the Americas, Europe and Africa, and finally Asia and Oceania.

 There will be elevent qualifiers per region, meaning a total of 33 gamers will be classified for the Online Regional Finals (11 from the Americas, 11 from Europe and Africa, 11 from Asia and Oceania).